Sabina Mugabe: Biography

 She was placed on the United States sanctions list in 2003 and remained on the list until her death.

 Sabina Mugabe suffered a stroke in 2007 and retired as an MP in 2008.
 According to then President Mugabe, he visited her prior to her death and was told that one-third of her brain had been damaged by the stroke.

 Sabina Mugabe died in Harare on 29 July 2010, aged 75, following a long illness.
-She was survived by her brother Robert and sister Bridgette, her four sons Leo Mugabe, Kevin Mugabe, Patrick and Robert Zhuwao and several grandchildren including Jason Zhuwao.